Professor John D. Gannon, Former Chair of the Department of Computer Science University of Maryland, died on June 12, 1999.

 Professor Gannon is survived by his wife, Nancy Garrison, of Silver Spring, Maryland, and a brother, Rickard Gannon of Foster, Rhode Island.

 The John D. Gannon Scholarship Fund has been established to commemorate John's commitment to students and education at the University of Maryland.
-Contributions to the annual scholarship award can be made by sending a check payable to "University System of Maryland Foundation, Inc." and sent to the University of Maryland, Department of Computer Science, Room 4172 A.V.
-Williams Building, College Park, MD 20742.
+Contributions to the annual scholarship award can be made online, or by sending a check payable to "University System of Maryland Foundation, Inc." and sent to the Office of Gift Acceptance, 4603 Calvert Road, College Park, MD 20740.
 Donors should clearly indicate that their contribution is for the Gannon Scholarship award.